From Smartphone Addiction to Screen Addiction. Our Expert presents: THE TEST.

 All this may seem like “new news” to most of us, but there were those who began to raise the red flag early, in the days of CompuServe and AOL.
 Like visionary Dr. Kimberly Young, who started studying this phenomenon in the ‘90’s and founded The Center For Internet Addiction in 1995.
 We’re so lucky to have Dr. Young with us as our authority on Internet Addiction.
 University professor, author, and speaker, Dr. Young literally coined the phrase “Internet Addiction” and has developed what’s widely regarded as the standard for Internet Addiction testing.

 The Addiction Test Is At bottom of This page

 Dr. Young became interested in the concept of Internet Addiction when a friend approached her in the 90’s, concerned that her husband was spending 40 to 60 hours a week on AOL chat rooms.
 Cut to the chase: the marriage did not survive.

 Flash Forward.
 Dr. Kimberly Young’s Internet Addiction Test (IAT) and the Young™ Specialized Cognitive-Behavioral Therapy for Internet Addiction were the first and remain the gold standard for figuring out and fighting this overwhelming condition that’s sounding an epidemic rally.

-What Is Smartphone addiction?
+What Is Internet addiction or Screen or Smartphone Addiction?
 It is defined as any online- or smartphone related, compulsive behavior which interferes with normal living and causes severe stress on family, friends, loved ones, and one’s work environment.